Traditional Dance in Rwanda's Vibrant Heritage

 A variety of folk dances and music played on traditional instruments.
 These instruments are handmade, using locally available materials, and hold a special place in Rwandan culture.

-- Inanga: The inanga is arguably the most well-known traditional music instrument in Rwanda.
+- Inanga: The inanga is arguably the most well-known traditional Rwandan music.
 It is an instrument like a lyre or harp constructed of cow skin and a specific type of wood.
 Other instruments that are used in folk music include the icyembe (a kind of music box), umuduli (a single-stringed bow), and inigiri (a violin-like instrument).

 - Ikembe: The thumb piano, producing distinct, percussive sounds when the metal tines are plucked.